InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/pipeline/pipeline.md

 of
 pipeline based on how it is defined:

-- Standard pipeline, which can optionally be exposed as a RESTful API.
-To differentiate, we generally refer to pipelines that are exposed as
-  RESTful APIs as `pipeline`, and pipelines that are not exposed as RESTful APIs as `independent pipeline`.
+- Pipeline, which can optionally be exposed as an API.
+To differentiate, we generally refer to pipelines that are exposed as APIs as `Pipeline as API`, and pipelines that are not exposed as APIs as `pipeline`.
 In all documents, we will use this name to refer to it.
-If not specifically labeled as `independent`, it means that this pipeline has been exposed as a RESTful API.
+If not specifically labeled as `as API`, it means that this pipeline has not been exposed as an API.
-- Set of steps, composed of a group of steps,
+- Step set, composed of a group of steps,
-- Independent step: based on the definition of a single step.
+- Step: based on the definition of a single step.

-If a pipeline is exposed as an API, it does not allow other pipeline steps to call it, otherwise it does.
-Therefore, if certain logic combinations can be reused, they should be defined as an independent pipeline/set of steps/independent step.
+If defined as a pipeline and is exposed as an API, it does not allow other pipeline steps to call it, otherwise it does.
+Therefore, if certain logic combinations can be reused, they should be defined as a pipeline/steps set/step.

 ## Common attributes